-In order to improve the Group's ability to cope with risks and prevent accidents, protect employees from occupational hazards during production and operations, and prevent occupational safety accidents and occupational diseases, the Group has developed management measures for safety management, accident prevention, emergency rescue, and occupational health of employees.
-We provide employees with adequate occupational health and safety training and regularly promote workplace safety culture, so as to identify high-risk areas in the workplace and develop countermeasures, reduce work risks, prevent work-related accidents and cut down occupational hazards.
+All employees of the Group are required to comply with its safety rules which stipulate the responsibilities and safety concerns of different positions in the workplace.
+In order to improve the Group's ability to cope with risks and prevent accidents, protect employees from occupational hazards during production and operations, and prevent occupational safety accidents and occupational diseases, a safety team has been established to be responsible for safety management, accident prevention, emergency rescue, and occupational health of employees.
+It is also responsible for providing employees with adequate occupational health and safety training and regularly promote workplace safety culture, so as to identify high-risk areas in the workplace and develop countermeasures, reduce work risks, prevent work-related accidents and cut down occupational hazards.